mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

 3. What is the difference between the MMU and TLB?
 What is the purpose of each?

+    The differences between MMU and TLB is that MMU is used to translate memory from virtual to physical in kernel, while TLB is used to store virtual addresses translated to physical address, so that time to find page tables is reduced.

 4. Assuming 4KB page tables what is the page number and offset for virtual address 0x12345678  ?

+    Page number: 0x12345
+    Offset: 0x678

 5. What is a page fault?
 When is it an error?
 When is it not an error?

+    A page fault is a valid address with no mapping or mapping being in the disk.

+    It is an error when reading non-readable memory and when writing non-writable memory.
+It is not an error otherwise.

 6. What is Spatial and Temporal Locality?
 Swapping?
 Swap file?
 Demand Paging?